 Some void elements can be used ion their own, and others require additional information.
 Examples of elements that can be used on their own:

 br- for creating break lines

-In regards to elements that require additional information the
+In regard to elements that require additional information the

 img tag is an example, it requires at least two attributes:

 src- which indicate the location of the file

 alt- This text is displayed if the image fails to download after page rendering or the user has image disabled in their browser.
 The alt text should be a brief description of the image.
 Screen readers also read this alt text when navigating your web page.